ParticleDev/p1_data_client/README.md

 ## Description

 This package contains:
-- A Python module `p1_data_client_python` wrapping the P1 Data REST API into a pandas-friendly interface
+- A Python module `p1_data_client_python` wrapping the P1 Data REST API and P1 Edgar Data REST API to a pandas-friendly interface
 - An example notebook on how to use the Python module `notebook/p1_data_client_example.ipynb`